TiCaLiBrO/Trillidium/README.md

 Talk more about function chaining.
 Work out the kinks in the system (a)append(b)intersection(c)

 Go through a thorough process of dissecting what threads really need to ensure determinism.
-1. Left handed threads are necessary for the threaded function to claim ownership of global objects.
+1. Left-handed threads are necessary for the threaded function to claim ownership of global objects.
-2. you need to grant permitions to change a thread-owned object before you can mess with it.
+2. You need to grant permissions to change a thread-owned object before you can mess with it.
 Each object can be tossed around separately
 3. Really understand if this is deterministic or not.
 Really get into the weeds.
 If it's not, then make a single thread only be able to affect the object, and disallow permission passing. permit write to x by thread[y].
 Permissions must be one at a time.
 Once the thread is destroyed, permission is automatically granted globally.